Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 Saves energy – Compared to a traditional gardening environment, a greenhouse allows you to conserve energy sources.
 Water can be easily controlled and made sure that nothing goes to waste.

-Helps the environment – A greenhouse is an environment friendly solution that is beneficial to both the gardeners, the plants and the earth.
-If you want to go green and help fight global warming, the addition of a greenhouse can aid in providing a cleaner atmosphere by acting as a natural air purifier.
+Helps the environment – A greenhouse is an environment-friendly solution that benefits both the gardeners, the plants and the earth.
+If you want to go green and help fight global warming, adding a greenhouse can provide a cleaner atmosphere by acting as a natural air purifier.

 Its classic white color stands out against the surrounding myriad of colorful plants and blooming flowers.
 This greenhouse also acts as a charming decorative feature for the garden.